 In 2015, Angelwood Pictures had a Valentine's Day premiere for its short film The Love Triangle.
 It starred Wendy Hartman, Sean McPherson, and JP Valenti.

 In the winter of 2015, Angelwood Pictures started production for its first feature film The Resurrection of Victoria Wheeler.
 The film tells the story of a family trying to find their missing son and is aided by his father's dead first wife.
-The film is currently in post-production and is expected to premiere in fall 2017.
+Now a mini horror/drama web series, it is currently in post-production.

 On December 5, 2015, Angelwood Pictures hosted its first award ceremony called the Angel Awards.
-The event nominated and awarded actors for their performances in an Angelwood Pictures production in the last year.
-The 2nd Annual Angel Awards will take place on June 3, 2017.
+The event nominated and awarded actors for their performances in an Angelwood Pictures production in that past year.
+The 2nd Annual Angel Awards took place on June 3, 2017.

 In October 2016, Angelwood Pictures and Beantown Statie Production Company released the mystery horror web series Testing: The Series.
-The series is currently airing its second season Fridays at 9pm ET.
+The third season aired its midseason finale on July 8, 2018.
+The remaining episodes have been scheduled to premiere in February of 2022.